Automotive aftermarket: Size of the automotive aftermarket

 The United States automotive aftermarket covering light-, medium- and heavy-duty vehicles is estimated to be worth $516 billion (2025).
-The United States automotive aftermarket contribute more than 1.9% to GDP according to Hedges & Company.
-The aftermarket employs 4.9 million people who work at manufacturers, distributors, retailers and repair shops.
+The U.S. automotive aftermarket contribute more than 1.9% to GDP according to Hedges & Company.
+The aftermarket employs nearly five million people who work at manufacturers, distributors, retailers and repair shops.

-In the United States, online sales of aftermarket accessories have increased year over year over traditional brick and mortar stores.
-In fact, according to Hedges & Company, "Total online eCommerce revenue for automotive parts and accessories in 2024 was at $42.4 billion in the US."
-That includes $21.7 billion from first-party 1P eCommerce websites and $20.7 billion from third-party 3P marketplaces.
+In the U.S., online sales of aftermarket accessories have increased year over year over traditional brick and mortar stores.
+In fact, according to Hedges & Company, "Total online eCommerce revenue for automotive parts and accessories in 2024 was at $42.4 billion in the U.S." That includes $21.7 billion from first-party 1P eCommerce websites and $20.7 billion from third-party 3P marketplaces.

 Singapore, which does not have a domestic automobile industry, is an especially important destination for businesses exporting automotive parts and accessories due to its high automobile turnover stemming from the peculiarities of its driving laws.
 (In short, car owners are legally required to get rid of their cars after ten years of use and Singapore's compensation scheme to offset the registration fee of new cars has incentivized more frequent turnover.)

 High automobile turnover and the preference for new parts means that the market for remanufactured and reconditioned auto parts is very small.
 Combined with a high demand for "accessories, car-care products, prestige items, and new spare parts," Singapore's automotive aftermarket is large.
 In fact, Singapore has become a major automotive components manufacturing base, as several leading multinational corporations (MNCs) have established international procurement offices as well as their Southeast Asia distribution centers.

 In Canada, the automotive aftermarket is a C$19.4 billion industry that employs about 420,000 people.

 In Australia, the automotive aftermarket industry in 2013 was estimated to generate a AUD$5.2 billion turnover, with 21000 staff, and 1400 manufacturers.

 in Europe, the total volume of Independent Aftermarket (IAM) amounted to 127 billion Euros in 2015 (end-user prices without labor and tax).
 At that moment there were 54 parts traders with annual turnover over 100 mio Euros in Europe, 6 of them exceeded 1 billion Euros.

-Meeting platform for the international automotive aftermarket is the B2B trade fair Automechanika Dubai which takes place every two years in Frankfurt.
-At last edition the hot topics were connected cars, autonomous driving, alternative drives and the workshop of the future.